 What is Snow Dust?

 Snow dust is the white cloud that’s thrown up behind a sled by a quickly rotating track.
 Typically, snow dust is more prevalent on dry, cold days.
-When it’s not windy, snow dust can hang in the air for several minutes after a sled or sleds have passed.
-When snow dust occurs behind each of several sleds following in a line, its combined effect can be like a white out.
+When it’s not windy, that cloud of snow can hang in the air for several minutes after a sled or sleds have passed.
+When this cloud occurs behind each of several sleds following in a line, its combined effect can be like a white out.
 This sudden loss of visibility that can be very disorientating and threaten snowmobile safety.

 What Happens in Snow Dust?

 Snow dust from other sources can also affect your visibility.
-I know of tragedies when riders trying to cross a road were hit by a second vehicle they couldn’t see because of snow dust thrown up by the first one.
-Similarly, snowmobilers have ridden into the path or side of an oncoming train obliterated from their view by its own snow dust.
+I know of tragedies when riders trying to cross a road were hit by a second vehicle they couldn’t see because of snow haze thrown up by the first one.
+Similarly, snowmobilers have ridden into the path or side of an oncoming train obliterated from their view by its own white out.

 How To Handle Snow Dust

 Space & Pace

 Snow dust is a fact of life in trail riding.
 What happens depends on how you adapt your riding to avoid trouble.
 There are several ways to deal with it.
 One is for everyone to slow down to a pace where snow dust is less of an issue.
 Another is to significantly increase the space between riders so that it has a chance to settle and no one is riding through the snow dust of the rider ahead.
 This may mean riding out of sight of the rider ahead (and behind).
 But as long as everyone stops at intersections until the next rider arrives, no one will be abandoned.